iauu/virtual_exec/README.md

 }

 ```
 An example if the execution.
-In particular, the `100` there defines the lifetime of the calculation,
+In particular, the `100` and `1000` in the `test_fn` defines the memory and lifetime of the machine respectively,
-which this allowed up to 100 operation, and would raise `TimeoutError` if it take longer than that
+which this allowed up to 1000 operation and 100 virtual byte allocation, and would raise stop with Ok(State::Timeout) if it take longer than that.
-to execute.

-The current supported operation is expression calculation, assignment and if-statement.

 Compile have also been added to convert code into a linear instruction